 Chef JoAnna Minneci's All Day Potatoes, AKA Those Awesome Potatoes

-I just finished one of the most informative interviews I've done on Novice2Pro and it is a must read for anyone thinking of going to culinary school to become a personal chef, caterer or professional chef.
+I just finished one of the most informative interviews I've done on Novice2Pro, and it is a must-read for anyone considering going to culinary school to become a personal chef, caterer, or professional chef.
 See interview with Chef JoAnna

-Chef JoAnna is a graduate of The International Culinary School at The Art Institute of California - Los Angeles but didn't waste any time setting up her own business, Chef JoAnna, to service the celebrities of Los Angeles.
+Chef JoAnna is a graduate of The International Culinary School at The Art Institute of California - Los Angeles (closed) but didn't waste any time setting up her own business, Chef JoAnna, to service the celebrities of Los Angeles.
 When I asked her for one of her favorite recipes, she described what she calls her "All Day Potatoes".
 Here is what she said,

-“There are no measurements because trust me, if I tell you to make 4 potatoes for 4 people, you'll still end up eating half of them before they get to the table...even before they're cool enough to eat.
+There are no measurements because if I tell you to make 4 potatoes for 4 people, you'll still end up eating half of them before they get to the table...even before they're cool enough to eat.
 Potatoes are cheap, so go ahead and make a couple extra.
-There are no timings because there are too many variables: They're done when they're done.”
+There are no timings because there are too many variables: They're done when they're done.

 JoAnna describes how to trim the potatoes into a tournée shape.
-This is how it is done in fancy restaurants and creates a great presentation but it also adds a lot of time and effort soI have no problem telling you to skip this process and do everything else.
-The final result will still taste delicious!
+This is how it is done in fancy restaurants and creates a great presentation, but it also adds a lot of time and effort so I have no problem telling you to skip this process and do everything else.

 What is "turning" the potatoes or cutting into a tournée shape?

 A tournée cut is a fancy seven sided oblong shaped cut that is often used in fancy high-end restaurants on vegetables like carrots and potatoes.
 It gives the food a rich look and consistent appearance when served as a side dish to an expensive entree.

 The vegetable is usually about 2 inches in length and the preparer "turns" the vegetable while making seven equally wide sides and then cuts off the ends so they are flat.